Juho Lammikko: Vancouver Canucks

 As a restricted free agent having concluded his contract with Vancouver, Lammikko was not tendered a qualifying offer by the Canucks and was released as a free agent on 11 July 2022.

 ZSC Lions

-Unable to garner a satisfactory NHL contract, Lammikko returned to Europe after agreeing to a one-year contract with Swiss club, ZSC Lions of the NL, on 4 August 2022.
+Unable to garner a satisfactory NHL contract, Lammikko returned to Europe after agreeing to a one-year contract with Swiss club, ZSC Lions of the National League (NL), on 4 August 2022.

+New Jersey Devils

+After three years in the Swiss National League with ZSC Lions, Lammikko returned to the NHL in securing a one-year, $800,000 contract with the New Jersey Devils for the 2025–26 season on 16 June 2025.